Globally defined Carroll symmetry of gravitational waves: Conclusion

-Our results go beyond $D=1$ dimensional profiles and the \PT example.
-Similar results hold for the Scarf profile in $D=2$, which yields an analytic approximation of flyby \cite{ZelPol,Sila-PLB}.
-Details will be presented in a forthcoming comprehensive review~\cite{ZEHPR}. \goodbreak
+Our results go beyond the toy dimension $D=1$ dimensional profiles and the \PT example.
+Similar results hold for the Scarf profile in $D=2$, which provides us with an analytic approximation of the physically relevant flyby case \cite{ZelPol,Sila-PLB}.

+Gravitational waves and their observable effects are also formulated by means of Bondi metric \cite{Winicour} which relates the gravitational emission and the mass loss.
+The Bondi metric is axially symmetric and asymptotically flat.
+In general, our plane waves are not asymptotically flat, though.
+However, both metrics share similar properties like having a covariantly constant null Killing vector which determines the direction of wave propagation.
+The transverse part of the Bondi metric is quadratic in the radial coordinate which defines the luminosity distance.
+In \cite{Harte}, the BJR plane wave metric is used to compute similar physical properties.
+To clarify the differences and the similarities between the Bondi formalism with ours here requires more effort and will be reported elsewhere.